 Instead, use HTML5.

 This is fully supported by mobile devices and has a variety of other benefits.
-These include being natively supported by every single web browser, requiring lower processing power than Flash, completely free, great for SEO, and much more.
+These include being natively supported by every single web browser, requiring lower processing power than Flash, being completely free, great for SEO, and much more.

 You are making a huge mistake if you are building a website with Flash in 2019.